M-Barrows/ml-api-demo/README.md

 │
 ├── app/
 │   ├── __init__.py     Needed to import routes.py as a module
+│   ├── utils.py        Holds extra functions/objects used in other places
 │   ├── routes.py       This is where all the API endpoints go │
 ├── instance/